 In Depth: Muscles

-The major muscle in the chest is the pectoralis major.
+The dominant muscle in the upper chest is the pectoralis major.
 This large fan-shaped muscle stretches from the armpit up to the collarbone and down across the lower chest region on both sides of the chest.
 The two sides connect at the sternum, or breastbone.

-The pectoralis major moves each shoulder joint in four distinct ways as well as keeps the arms attached to the body.
+The pectoralis major moves each shoulder joint in four distinct directions, and also keeps the arms attached to the body.
 Injuries to this muscle are rare, but symptoms include pain in the chest, bruising, and decreased strength of the muscle.

-The pectoralis minor resides under pectoralis major.
+The pectoralis minor is located underneath the pectoralis major.
 This thin triangle-shaped muscle runs up and down along the upper ribs.

 The major muscles in the upper torso include: